miladnorouziii/Datasets/Pizza-Stake-Sushi/README.md

 For more information check the [official website ](https://data.vision.ee.ethz.ch/cvl/datasets_extra/food-101/).Also note that *I do not own the rights to this dataset.*

-With thanks to [mrdbourke ](https://github.com/mrdbourke) for this dataset.
+Thanks to [mrdbourke ](https://github.com/mrdbourke) for this dataset.